adesso-austria/jamstack-gatsby/api/README.md

 # API

-Backend for blogGatsbyJS made with [strapi](https://strapi.io) 3.0.0@alpha.
+Backend for jamstack-gatsby made with [strapi](https://strapi.io) 3.0.0@alpha.

-The demo blog comes with a content type *blog*, the picture-entity is a representation of the media type that strapi ships with.
+This jamstack introduction comes with a content type *blog*, the picture-entity is a representation of the media type that strapi ships with.

 ## Interfaces